sonata-project/SonataUserBundle/UPGRADE-4.x.md

 UPGRADE 4.x
 ===========

-## Role Matrix
+## Role permission matrix
- The role matrix shows sonata admin permissions in a table.
+The role permission matrix shows sonata admin permissions in a table.
 The roles hierarchy is still there